abarker/lyxNotebook/README.rst

 UPDATE, Mar.
 2020
 =================

+   Note that Lyx 2.4.0 may provide a mechanism to improve the program and eliminate the currently-necessary inserting of magic-cookie strings to get cell text.

    Lyx Notebook has recently been updated to install with ``setup.py`` and ``pip``.
 It then creates the entry point script ``lyxnotebook`` and another one which works when called from a Lyx lfun bound to F12 by default.
 The